dfsp-spirit/brainnet/README.md

 # brainnet
-Machine learning on structural, surface-based neuroimaging data for R.
+Some helper functions for Machine learning on structural, surface-based neuroimaging data for R. Ignore this unless you are a student in our working group.

 ## About